Chambers’ Complaints Procedure Leaflet

 1. Our aim is to give you a good service at all times.
 However if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors or other instructing agent in order to make your complaint but you are free to do so should you wish.
 Our complaints procedure may be used by clients, both lay and professional, or other relevant third parties and includes disciplinary matters relating to tender arrangements and framework agreements.

-2. Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has a six year time limit from the date of the act or omission about which you are complaining or three years from when the complainant should have reasonably known there were grounds for complaint, within which to make your complaint.
+2. Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has a one year time limit from the date of the act or omission or date of discovery about which you are complaining, within which to make your complaint.
 Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
-Chambers will not deal with complaints that fall outside of the six year time limit.
+Chambers will not deal with complaints that fall outside of the one year time limit.

 Complaints made by Telephone